eddyangang/code_quiz/README.md

 Visit the site [here](https://eddyangang.github.io/code_quiz/).

 ## Key Features
-✔️ Includes a 60 second timer, that will end test when the time reaches to 0.
+✔️ Includes a 100 second timer, that will end test when the time reaches to 0.

+✔️ Wrong asnwers will deduct 5 seconds from the timer.

 ✔️ Suffled questions for a unique test.